 To begin with, do we fully appreciate how recent the ancient practices we revere today came about?
-What drove humanity, after several hundred thousand years as ‘modern’ humans just like us, to start suddenly down a path of such exponential cultural innovation?
+What drove humanity, after several hundred thousand years as modern humans just like us, to start suddenly down a path of such exponential cultural innovation?
 What deeper dynamics underpin religion, science, politics, literacy, economics… not to mention war and peace?
-Answers lie in the transition away from the egalitarian old ways of our ancestors to the hierarchical social structure permeating civilization… Happily, discovering real causes helps reveal realistic ways to deal with life’s difficulties.
+Answers lie in the transition away from the egalitarian old ways of our ancestors to the hierarchical social structure permeating civilization… Happily, discovering real causes helps manage many of life’s difficulties.

 Words form the framework of our “mental picture”.
-Quantum mechanics is just a more complex and subtler way of putting the Taoist view expressed in Chapter #56 above, and throughout the Tao Te Ching.
-For example, The name possible to express runs counter to the constant name — #1; All realizing goodness as goodness, no goodness already — #2, and in how #71’s Realizing I don’t’ know is better; not knowing this knowing is disease speaks to the danger of our mind “introducing irrelevancies”.
+Quantum mechanics is just a more complex and subtler way of putting the Taoist view expressed in chapter #56 above, and throughout the Tao Te Ching.
+For example, The name possible to express runs counter to the constant name (chapter #1) and All realizing goodness as goodness, no goodness already (chapter #2).
+Clearly, chapter #71’s Realizing I don’t’ know is better; not knowing this knowing is disease warns us of this danger of “introducing irrelevancies”.